 Crystal Enterprises was formed in 1989 for the original purpose of operating as a Janitorial Service.
 The company eventually expanded its purview into providing food and facilities management services at secured and governmental locations.
-Since 1989, Crystal Enterprises, based in the Glen Dale, Maryland area, has specialized in providing, staffing, food and facility maintenance service solutions to all levels of the public and private organizations.
-Crystal Enterprises enjoys rock-solid reputation and offers exceptional value, providing services locally and nationwide.
+Since 1989, Crystal Enterprises, headquartered in the Glen Dale, Maryland area, has specialized in providing staffing, food service, and facility maintenance service solutions to all levels of the public and to private organizations.
+Crystal Enterprises enjoys a rock-solid reputation, offers exceptional value, and provides exceptional services, both locally and nationwide.
 For nearly twenty years, Crystal Enterprises has obtained governmental and private contracts nationwide, with recent revenues totaling several million dollars annually.

-Prior to 2015, Crystal Enterprises had always maintained a profit with steady growth even during the Great Recession.
-Crystal Enterprises' petition for bankruptcy is a direct result of Crystal Enterprise's performance on a State of Maryland contract that had lower revenues and higher expenses than promised in the State's RFP.
-Crystal Enterprises' fortunes took an unexpected turn on or about January 8, 2015, when the State of Maryland, Department of Public Safety and Correctional Services awarded the Debtor a \$37,800,000.00 contract (over a three (3) year period) to provide food and facility maintenance services to its correctional facilities.
-Crystal Enterprises outbid the incumbent contractor, Trinity Services Group Inc. and won the \$37.8 million contract to provide meals to nine (9) correctional facilities in Baltimore.
-However, and at no fault of Crystal Enterprises, the number of meals reported in the State's request for proposal ("RFP") was erroneously based on incorrect numbers.
-The RFP called for the Vendor to provide 22,500 meals a day when in fact, and again, unbeknownst to the Debtor, the number was actually substantially lower.
+Prior to 2015, Crystal Enterprises had always maintained a profit with steady growth, even during the Great Recession.
+Crystal Enterprises' Chapter 11 Voluntary Petition for Bankruptcy [Docket No. 1] is a direct result of Crystal Enterprise's brief performance on a State of Maryland contract that had lower revenues and higher expenses than promised in the State's request for proposal ("RFP").
+Crystal Enterprises' fortunes took a sudden and unexpected turn for the worse on or about January 8, 2015, when the State of Maryland, Department of Public Safety and Correctional Services awarded the Debtor a \$37,800,000.00 contract (over a three (3) year period) to provide food and facility maintenance services to its correctional facilities.
+Crystal Enterprises underbid the incumbent contractor, Trinity Services Group Inc. and won the \$37.8 million contract, which was to provide meals and maintenance to the State of Maryland's nine (9) correctional facilities in Baltimore.
+However, and at no fault of Crystal Enterprises, the number of meals reported in the State's RFP was based on incorrect and outdated numbers.
+The State of Maryland's RFP called for the winning vendor to provide 22,500 meals a day when in fact, and again, unbeknownst to the Debtor, the actual number was substantially lower.

-As it turns out, the State of Maryland used 2008 numbers in the RFP.
-The actual figure of the number of inmates was around 15,000, which was simply not enough meals to spread the cost of repairs and maintenance that was also required in the contract.
-It was not until after the contract had been awarded that Crystal Enterprises learned of the State of Maryland's significant error.
-The facilities that were handed to Crystal Enterprises by the State, were overrun with rats, roaches, mice and birds.
-The previous contract included pest control services to be performed by the contractor on a daily basis.
-Under the new contract the State of Maryland was responsible for pest control services.
+The State of Maryland used 2008 numbers in the RFP.
+The actual number of inmates Crystal Enterprises serviced was around 15,000, which was simply not enough meals to spread the cost of repairs and maintenance that was also required in the contract.
+Crystal Enterprises did not learn of the State of Maryland's significant error in calculating the number of meals in the RFP until after being awarded the Baltimore Contract.
+As it turns out, the nine (9) correctional facilities that the State of Maryland handed over to Crystal Enterprises were overrun with rats, roaches, mice, and birds.
+While the previous contract included pest control services to be performed by the contractor on a daily basis; the State of Maryland was responsible for providing pest control services under the new contract.

-To make matters worse, Crystal Enterprises was given 60 days from day one to pour hundreds of thousands of dollars into the nine (9) facilities to correct deficiencies required to pass health inspections.
-These additional costs were not a part of the transition.
-They exceeded the cost to transition into the contract.
+To make matters worse, Crystal Enterprises was given sixty (60) days from day one of the contract to pour hundreds of thousands of dollars into the nine (9) facilities to correct deficiencies required to pass health inspections.
+These additional costs were not a part of the transition and far exceeded the cost to transition into the contract.
 These capital outlays reduced Crystal Enterprises' working capital and funds needed to meet its normal operating expenses.

-As a direct result of the unexpected, dire cash flow problem.
-Crystal Enterprises continued to report these contractual issues to representatives of the State of Maryland and requested a modification of the contract.
+As a direct result of the unexpected and dire cash flow problem, Crystal Enterprises continued to report these contractual issues to representatives of the State of Maryland and requested a modification of the contract.
 When the State did not respond to Crystal Enterprises' request for a modification of the contract, the company sent a written notice that they would cease all operations at the end of the month.